Siege of Yorktown: Assault on the redoubts

 The French assault began at the same time, but they were halted by the abatis, which was undamaged by the artillery fire.
 The French began to hack at the abatis and a Hessian sentry came out and asked who was there.
 When there was no response, the sentry opened fire as did other Hessians on the parapet.
 The French soldiers fired back, and then charged the redoubt.
-The Germans charged the Frenchmen climbing over the walls but the French fired a volley, driving them back.
-The Hessians then took a defensive position behind some barrels but threw down their arms and surrendered when the French prepared a bayonet charge.
+The Germans charged the Frenchmen climbing over the walls, but the French fired a volley, driving them back.
+The Hessians then took a defensive position behind some barrels, but threw down their arms and surrendered when the French prepared a bayonet charge.

-With the capture of redoubts 9 and 10, Washington was able to have his artillery shell the town from three directions and the allies moved some of their artillery into the redoubts.
+With the capture of Redoubts Nos.
+9 and 10, Washington was able to have his artillery shell the town from three directions and the allies moved some of their artillery into the redoubts.
 On October 15, Cornwallis turned all of his guns onto the nearest allied position.
 He then ordered a storming party of 350 British troops under the command of Colonel Robert Abercromby to attack the allied lines and spike the American and French cannon (i.e., plug the touch hole with an iron spike).
 The allies were sleeping and unprepared.
-As the British charged Abercromby shouted "Push on my brave boys, and skin the bastards!"
+As the British charged, Abercromby shouted "Push on my brave boys, and skin the bastards!"
 The British party spiked several cannons in the parallel and then spiked the guns on an unfinished redoubt.
 A French party came and drove them out of the allied lines and back to Yorktown.
 The British had been able to spike six guns, but by the morning they were all repaired.
 The bombardment resumed with the American and French troops engaged in competition to see who could do the most damage to the enemy defenses.

 On the morning of October 16, more allied guns were in line and the fire intensified.
 In desperation, Cornwallis attempted to evacuate his troops across the York River to Gloucester Point.
 At Gloucester Point, the troops might be able to break through the allied lines and escape into Virginia and then march to New York.
 One wave of boats made it across, but a squall hit when they returned to take more soldiers, making the evacuation impossible.